yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ## Clean up resources

-If you no longer need the Azure resources created in this tutorial, you can use the Azure CLI to delete the resource group and all the resources you created for this tutorial.
-Optionally, you can use Azure IoT Explorer to delete individual resources including devices and IoT hubs.
+If you no longer need the Azure resources created in this tutorial, you can delete them from the Azure IoT Central portal.

 If you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.

-> **Important**: Deleting a resource group is irreversible.
-The resource group and all the resources contained in it are permanently deleted.
-Make sure that you do not accidentally delete the wrong resource group or resources.

-To delete a resource group by name:
-1. Run the [az group delete](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-delete) command.
-This removes the resource group, the IoT Hub, and the device registration you created.

-    ```shell
-    az group delete --name MyResourceGroup
-    ```

-1. Run the [az group list](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-list) command to confirm the resource group is deleted.

-    ```shell
-    az group list
-    ```

 ## Next Steps

 In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the STM DevKit device.
-You also used the Azure CLI to create Azure resources, connect the STM DevKit securely to Azure, view telemetry, and send messages.
+You also used the Azure IoT Central portal to create Azure resources, connect the STM DevKit securely to Azure, view telemetry, and send messages.

 * For device developers, the suggested next step is to see the other tutorials in the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 * If you have issues getting your device to initialize or connect after following the steps in this guide, see [Troubleshooting](../../docs/troubleshooting.md).